Cited chronologically in each of six categories:

 “On the Danish Origins of the Beowulf Story.”
 In Anglo-Saxon England and the Continent.
 Ed.
 Joanna Story and Hans Sauer.
 Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2011.
 41–62.

 “Beowulf 2545b–49: The Stream that Bursts into Flame at the Dragon’s Barrow.”
-Forthcoming in Translating the Past: Essays on Medieval Literature.
+In Translating the Past: Essays on Medieval Literature.
 Ed.
 Jane Beal and M.B.
 Busbee.
-Tempe: Arizona Center for Medieval and Renaissance Studies, ca. 2011.
+Tempe: Arizona Center for Medieval and Renaissance Studies, 2012.
+25-36.

 "Orality."
-Forthcoming in The Cambridge Companion to Textual Scholarship.
+In The Cambridge Companion to Textual Scholarship.
 Ed.
 Julia Flanders and Neil Freistat.
-Cambridge: Cambridge University Press, ca. 2011.
+Cambridge: Cambridge University Press, 2013.
+205-23.

 Original poems and translations in various journals and anthologies, 1969-2007.

 "Homeric Hymn V: To Aphrodite."
 Translation of the central part.
 Arion 8 (1969): 343-46.
 Partially rpt. in The Oxford Book of Classical Verse in English Translation.
 Oxford: Oxford University Press, 1995.

 "Three Songs from Guilhem IX."
 Translations.
 Arion N.S.
 3/4 (1976): 483-89.

 "Translating the Troubadours."
 Review of Paul Blackburn's Proensa.
 University Publishing 9 (1980): 6.

 "British Folkways Films."
 Review of three documentary films by Timothy Neat.
 Journal of American Folklore 95 (1982): 116-19.

 "Cædmon."
 Article in volume 2 of the Dictionary of the Middle Ages, ed.
 Joseph Strayer.
 New York: Scribner's, 1983.